yuhsuanko/Multi-Agent_Customer_Service_System_with_A2A_and_MCP/CONCLUSION.md

 [Building LangGraph workflow using SDK...]
 [Executing LangGraph workflow...]

-[Detected Scenario: escalation]
+[Detected Scenario: unknown]
-[Detected Intents: billing_issue, refund_request]
+[Detected Intents: refund, billing_dispute]

 --- AGENT-TO-AGENT COMMUNICATION LOGS ---
-  [Router -> Router] Parsed query.
-Scenario=escalation, intents=['billing_issue', 'refund_request'], customer_id=None, new_email=None, urgency=high
+  [Router -> Router] Parsed query. intents=['refund', 'billing_dispute'], customer_id=None, new_email=None, urgency=high
-  [Router -> SupportAgent] Router detected multiple intents (cancellation + billing).
-Can you handle this?
+  [Router -> data_agent] Routing decision: Cannot process refund without identifying the customer and locating the duplicate charge.
+No customer_id or billing data is available yet.
   [SupportAgent -> Router] Generated support response.
-Scenario=escalation, intents=['billing_issue', 'refund_request']
+Scenario=coordinated, intents=['refund', 'billing_dispute']

 --- FINAL RESPONSE ---
-Hi there,

-I’m sorry you were charged twice—that’s understandably upsetting.
-I’ve opened a billing escalation ticket to get this resolved right away.
-Here are the details:

-- Ticket ID: REFUND-2025-00123
-- Status: Escalated to Billing for review
-- Priority: High

-What I need from you to speed this up:
+I’m really sorry about the double charge—that’s not what you should experience.
+I’ve created a high-priority refund ticket so our Billing team can investigate and issue a refund as quickly as possible.

+To help us process this faster, please reply with:
+- The transaction/order ID or invoice number for each charge
-- The date and amount of the duplicate charge
+- The date of each charge and the amounts (the two charges)
 - The last four digits of the card used (or the payment method)
-- Any order or invoice/reference number associated with the charge
-- A quick note about which charge you believe is duplicate
+- The email on your account and the billing address on file
+- A screenshot or copy of the charges if you have it
+- Confirm that you want the refunds issued to the original payment method

 What happens next:
-- Our Billing team will review the duplicate charge and issue a refund to the original payment method once confirmed.
-- You’ll receive updates via email as the ticket progresses.
+- You’ll receive updates on the ticket status via email.

-If you have screenshots or receipts, you can reply with them to help us verify faster.

-We’re on this and will keep you posted.
+- If we need any more information, we’ll reach out right away.
+- Refunds typically appear on your original payment method within 5–10 business days, depending on your bank.
+We’ll do our best to expedite the process.

+If you’d like, you can send the above details here and I’ll attach them to the ticket for you.
+Again, I’m sorry for the hassle—we’ll get this sorted as soon as possible.

 ================================================================================